GEAAQUA-UEMS/Removal_of_watershed_intersection_by_hierarchical_difference/README.md

 ## Institutional support and partnerships

--State University of Mato Grosso do Sul (UEMS), Dourados, Brazil -Center for Studies in Natural Resources (CERNA-UEMS), Dourados, Brazil -Postgraduate Program in Natural Resources (PGRN-UEMS), Dourados, Brazil -Bachelor's Degree in Information Systems (UEMS), Dourados, Brazil -Aquatic Environments Studies Laboratory (GEAAQUA - UEMS), Dourados, Brazil -Technological Innovation Center of the State University of Mato Grosso do Sul (NIT-UEMS), Brazil
+- State University of Mato Grosso do Sul (UEMS), Dourados, Brazil
+- Center for Studies in Natural Resources (CERNA-UEMS), Dourados, Brazil
+- Postgraduate Program in Natural Resources (PGRN-UEMS), Dourados, Brazil
+- Bachelor's Degree in Information Systems (UEMS), Dourados, Brazil
+- Aquatic Environments Studies Laboratory (GEAAQUA - UEMS), Dourados, Brazil
+- Technological Innovation Center of the State University of Mato Grosso do Sul (NIT-UEMS), Brazil

 ## Development agencies

--Coordination for the Improvement of Higher Education Personnel (CAPES), Brazil -National Council for Scientific and Technological Development (CNPq), Brazil -Foundation for Support of Education, Science and Technology of the State of Mato Grosso do Sul (Fundect), Brazil
+- Coordination for the Improvement of Higher Education Personnel (CAPES), Brazil
+- National Council for Scientific and Technological Development (CNPq), Brazil
+- Foundation for Support of Education, Science and Technology of the State of Mato Grosso do Sul (Fundect), Brazil

 ## Contact